 - Some medications: prolonged use of certain medicines like steroids that affect your immunity.

 - Stress: periods of elevated physical or mental stress can cause damage to your body functioning and lower your immunity against the virus.

 Herpes Zoster Causes

 Herpes Zoster is caused by the varicella-zoster virus but not on the first exposure.
 When a person first comes in contact with the virus, he contracts chickenpox, but after recovery, the virus lies in a dormant state in the person’s nervous system.
 When the immune system is weakened due to any reason, the virus is reactivated, and it follows the nerves to the skin where it causes shingles.

 The exact reason for the reactivation of the virus is unknown.
 Still, it is more predominant in older people and individuals with weak immune systems, presumably due to the weakening of the body’s defenses against pathogens.
 The disease gets its name from the viral group that the varicella-zoster belongs to; the herpes viruses.
 It is important to note that this virus is in no way related to the other herpes viruses that cause cold sores and genital warts.
 Unlike the varicella-zoster virus, these are transmitted through sexual activity.

 How is Herpes Zoster Diagnosed?

-Herpes Zoster diagnosis is made based on the reported symptoms and a thorough physical examination of the patient by a primary care physician.
+Herpes Zoster diagnosis is made based on the reported symptoms and a thorough physical examination of the patient by a General Physician.
 The most important part of diagnosis is to ascertain whether or not the person has earlier contracted and recovered from chickenpox as the Herpes Zoster infection cannot occur in individuals who have not previously been exposed to the virus.

 A Herpes Zoster test can also be conducted by testing the sores or rashes that have developed on the skin to ascertain the presence of the virus.
 This is done by testing the scabs or lesions in the infected regions of the body.